 Pelmeni, or Russian dumplings, take a lot of time to make.
 But once you stuffed the freezer with a few kilos, you only spend minutes to prepare a dinner on a busy night or set a table for unexpected guests.

-Theories on origination of this dish are so confusing and contradictory that I am reluctant to cite any here.
-Most of researchers agree, though, that the ancestor of pelmeni are Chinese dumplings.
+Theories on origins of this dish are so confusing and contradictory that I am reluctant to cite any here.
+Most researchers agree, though, that the ancestor of pelmeni are Chinese dumplings.

-Some believe that it was brought to the Ural region of Russia where I am from by mongols; others — that pelmeni were invented by Komi-Permyak tribes that inhabited the Urals and made their living by hunting.
+Some believe that pelmeni were brought to the Ural region of Russia by mongols; others — that they were invented by Komi-Permyak tribes that inhabited the Urals and made their living by hunting.

 Traditional Russian Pelmeni Recipe

 When I started out making pelmeni, I looked for the most authentic recipe from the Urals, where I come from.
-One of the first thorough and detailed recipes I used about five or six years back belonged to Elena Aizikovich.
-You can still find the recipe on her blog.
+One of the most thorough and detailed recipes I first found about five or six years back belongs to Elena Aizikovich.
 If you read Russian, jump to her blog and give her pelmeni a try.

-Elena got the recipe from her nanny, who was a native Permyak, so it doesn’t get any more traditional than that.
-My recipe is heavily based on hers, but over the years I made quite a few changes.
+Elena got the recipe from her nanny, who was a native Permyak — it doesn’t get more authentic than that.
+My recipe is adopted from hers, but after years of trial and error (and thanks to my wonderful readers’ suggestions) I made quite a few changes.

-Even though I love cooking from scratch, the idea of grinding my own meat for pelmeni is still a little intimidating, so I use store-bought mix of beef and pork.
+Unlike Elena, I took the easier road when it comes to filling.
+Even though I love cooking from scratch, the idea of grinding meat for pelmeni is still a little intimidating, so I use store-bought mix of beef and pork.
 I currently live in Germany, though, so the quality of meat is not something I ever worry about.

-After trying this recipe several times I increased the amount of water by a few tablespoons.
-Unlike in the original recipe, in my recipe (below) the amount of water is slightly higher than the amount of eggs.
-When you are finished kneading, the dough should be firm enough to not let water get inside pelmeni while they are being boiled, but elastic enough to roll it out paper thin.
+When you are finished kneading and proofing, the dough should be firm enough to not let water get inside pelmeni while they are being boiled, but elastic enough to roll it out paper thin.

 Working with Pelmeni Dough

-The most popular way is to roll out the dough very thin and then cut out rounds using a wine glass.
-The right way is to cut small pieces of dough and roll them into rounds individually.
-Although, the first method is faster, the second one is the way Russian grandmothers used to do it and provides better results.
-When filling pelmeni, place a teaspoon of meat onto the lower part of the round of dough.
+The popular way of working with dough is to roll it out thin and cut out rounds with a wine glass.
+Easy-peasy.
+The right way, though, is to cut small pieces of dough and roll them into rounds individually.

-Cover meat with the upper part of the round of dough and start sealing from center working your way down each side.
+Cover the meat with the upper part of the round and start sealing the edges from center working your way down each side.